 Staff must advise the Principal if they are charged with a criminal offence.

-Staff must use all PLC’s resources, including both virtual and physical resources in line with appropriate College policies and avoid any waste of resources.
-They must safeguard, properly use, protect and care for PLC resources both physical and virtual, at all times.
+Staff must use all PLC resources, both physical and online, in line with appropriate College policies and avoid any waste of resources.
+They must safeguard, properly use, protect and care for PLC resources, both physical and online, at all times.

-The Principal, or their delegate is the spokesperson for the College.
-Unless authorised specifically to do so, staff must not make public comment on behalf of the College or in a context where a comment could be interpreted as a statement on behalf of the College.
+The Principal, or their delegate, is the spokesperson for the College.
+Unless authorised specifically to do so, Staff must not make public comment on behalf of PLC or in a context where a comment could be interpreted as a statement on behalf of PLC.

-All documents must be prepared and presented in a professional format in keeping with the College style guide and accurate spelling, grammar and punctuation must be maintained.
+All documents must be prepared and presented in a professional format, in accordance with the PLC Style Guide, and accurate spelling, grammar and punctuation must be maintained.